LimeLight’s Website Development & Testing Process

 Developers become particularly involved in a website project during the Content & Design phase, where they collaborate with the design team to ensure that everything being proposed is technically feasible, and will work well within a CMS environment.
 This carries on throughout the Development & Testing phase, as developers will continue to collaborate with the design team throughout to ensure they are fulfilling the vision for the look and feel of the website.

-The CMS Build
+The CMS build

 Once you have approved the site’s design, we start to build page templates within the CMS that has been chosen for the website project.
 Templates are the “shells” of pages that content will live within.
 Typically, your website’s homepage will have a very customized template, and several other unique pages of the website will also have fairly custom templates.
 We’ll also build templates that are more minimalistic, that you can use to add additional content pages to your site later on.